learn-co-curriculum/node-modules-core/README.md

 ## Using Core Modules

 You might wonder how someone would use a core module?
 Import it with `require()` by passing a name.
-You want to store the reference in a variable:
+You want to store the reference in a variable.
+In this example we're importing the `path` module:

 ```js
 var path = require('path')